jsbean/PitchSpelling/Rules.md

 The following rules are applied to single `SpelledPitchClass` values, without consideration of the surrounding harmonic or melodic context.

-> These rules will most definitely have user-definable weighting (`prefer no double-sharps, etc.`).
+> These rules will most definitely have user-definable weighting (`prefer no double-sharps`, etc.).

 ### R<sub>n1</sub>: Double sharps / double flats
 * `1` if **A<sub>quarterStep</sub>** is `double-flat` or `double-sharp`